Beenishmm/Beenish-Mehboob/README.md

 • Selected as a WiDS Ambassador for data science 2023 (I am an ambassador for the Women in Data Science)

-• Skilled in monitoring and evaluation, currently working as an evaluation specialist and a member of the American Evaluation Association
+• Skilled in monitoring and evaluation, currently working as an evaluation specialist and a member of the American Evaluation Association.
+I am also a member of the OPEN Oregon Program Evaluation Network and serve as the Events Manager at OPEN Network.

-• Data Analysis and policy analysis/program implementation/logistic regression/ forecasting/infectious disease modeling/grant writing using data analysis and policy formulation based on data (data driven decision making)
+• Proficient in data analysis, policy analysis, program implementation, logistic regression, forecasting, infectious disease modeling, and grant writing using data analysis and policy formulation based on data (data-driven decision making).

-• Infection Prevention/outbreak response/ disease surveillance/ policy reforms/ digital health innovation
+• Experienced in Infection Prevention, outbreak response, disease surveillance, policy reforms, and digital health innovation.

-• Skills: Excel, SQL, Power Bi, Tableau, R, Qualtrics and other software for data analysis, visualization and survey data collection/ report writing/ Machine Learning.
-See below my Tableau Public Profile
+• Skills: Excel, SQL, Power BI, Tableau, R, Qualtrics, and other software for data analysis, visualization, and survey data collection/report writing/Machine Learning.
+See below for my Tableau Public Profile:

 https://public.tableau.com/app/profile/beenish.mehboob